Best-practices Ecommerce design methodology follows the following process:

-- UI or User Interface (where the UX transformed into compelling, branded design) process.
+- UI or User Interface (where the UX is transformed into compelling, branded design) process.

-The extent and approach to this process varies based on the expertise of the agency, the budget, and the business requirements.
+The extent and approach to this process varies based on the expertise of Magento UX design agency, the budget, and the business requirements.

 In the hands of a professional UX designer, user interaction is not arbitrarily assigned to page elements, it’s carefully thought out, based on a study of prior user behavior, page content, and business goals.

-UI designers should consult with the UX at the handoff to understand the rationale behind the UX design prior to adding the UI flair.
+UI designers should consult with the UX at the handoff to understand the rationale behind Magento UX design prior to adding the UI flair.